zenxha/sushi/README.md

 - Calls to your student-developed procedure
 - Instructions for output (tactile, audible, visual, or textual) based on input and program functionality

-## Summary
+## Our Idea
 - We aim for a simple and clean site that contains everything about sushi.
 On the site you’ll be able to search our database of sushi’s and read about each sushi’s description and origin.
 If you sign up, you’ll be able to save your favorite sushi’s and post

 ## Things we want to have:
-- Database of every sushi
+- Database of user uploaded sushi images
 - Types of sushi: https://www.tablespoon.com/posts/know-your-sushi-types-and-terms-before-ordering
 - Menu example: https://www.toasttab.com/rbsushi-ranchobernardo/v3
 - Login system that people can create/save accounts with